TELUS-BBA/living-lab-visualize/README.md

 ### Filtering Pandas Dataframes

-When making plots you may want to filter or reduce your dataframe in some way.
+When making plots you may want to filter or slice your dataframe in some way.
-The plotting functions take care of most of this, but I can think of two ways you may want to pre-process your data:
+There are two ways I can think of that might be useful:

 1.  **By NanoPi:** To filter your dataframe by NanoPi, run the following command:

         df1 = df.loc[(slice(None), [11, 12, 13], slice(None)), :]

-    Where `[11, 12, 13]` is a list of NanoPi IDs that you want in the new dataframe, and `df1` is the new dataframe.
+    Where `[11, 12, 13]` is a list of NanoPi IDs that you want to remain in the new dataframe, and `df1` is the new dataframe.

 1.  **By Date:** Limiting the dataframe by date is similar to the above.
-    If I want to limit my dataframe to all the data between the dates 2018-05-30 and 2018-05-31 I can use the command:
+    If we want to limit my dataframe to all the data between the dates 2018-05-30 and 2018-05-31 we can use the command:

         df1 = df.loc[(slice('2018-05-30', '2018-05-31'), slice(None), slice(None)), :]

-    I can also get greater granularity.
-If I want the data between 2018-05-30 at 22:30:00 and 2018-05-31 at 19:00:00 I can use the command:
+    We can get greater granularity.
+If we want the data from 2018-05-30 at 22:30:00 to 2018-05-31 at 19:00:00 we can use the command:

         df1 = df.loc[(slice('2018-05-30 22:30:00', '2018-05-31 19:00:00'), slice(None), slice(None)), :]